Why Information Governance Is Foundational for Legal Intelligence

 Everybody wants to talk about data as if it is a magic ingredient that instantly makes AI smarter, decisions faster, and businesses more profitable.
 But data does not become valuable just because it exists.
 For legal teams, value comes when information can be found, trusted, used, and defended.
-That is why information governance is not a side project for compliance.
+That is why information governance isn’t just a compliance excercise.
 It is the foundation for legal intelligence, operational efficiency, and AI readiness.

 What is information governance

-Information governance is the set of rules, ownership structures, and operational controls that manage information across its life cycle.
-That includes how information is created, classified, accessed, retrieved, retained, and disposed of.
+Information governance is the set of rules, ownership structures, and operational controls that manage information across its lifecycle.
+It covers how information is created, classified, accessed, retrieved, retained, and disposed of.
 It is not only about storage.
 It is about accountability.

-The problem is that enterprise information is increasingly scattered across collaboration platforms and business applications.
-AI adds another layer by generating more content at scale.
-When that happens, information governance cannot remain a theoretical framework.
-It must become practical, embedded, and enforced.²
+The challenge is that enterprise information is increasingly spread across collaboration tools and business applications.
+AI adds another layer by generating and duplicating content at scale.
+In that environment, information governance can’t stay theoretical.
+It has to be practical, embedded into daily work, and consistently enforced.²

-A clear way to understand a modern information governance strategy is to focus on the quality benchmark required for AI readiness.
-As per Gartner, information must be accurate, pertinent, and trusted.¹ Those three elements are what turn information into something usable and reliable.
+A useful way to think about modern information governance is through the lens of AI readiness.
+Gartner notes that information must be accurate, pertinent and trusted.¹ Those qualities are what make information useable, reliable, and defensible.

 Accurate

-Information is correct, current, and not duplicated or outdated, which entails it has been reviewed prior to being stored.
-For legal teams, accuracy is the difference between working from the right contract version versus an old draft that creates risk.
+Information is correct, current, and free from duplicates or outdated versions.
+It also means it has been reviewed before it is stored and relied on.
+For legal teams, accuracy is the difference between working from the executed contract versus an old draft that introduces risk.

 Pertinent

-Information is relevant and useful for a defined purpose.
-Pertinent information is classified properly, connected to the right matter, entity, contract, or policy, and defined by the broader business strategy.
+When is information relevant?
+Only when it is useful for a defined purpose.
+Pertinent information is properly classified and connected to the right matter, entity, contract, or policy.
+It also aligned with how the business operates and what teams need to decide.

 Trusted

-When information is trustful people can rely on the source, integrity, and security of it.
-Such information has clear access rules, audit trails, and consistent policy application.
+Trusted information is information people can rely on, because its source, integrity, and security are clear.
+It has defined access rules, audit trails, and policies that are applied consistently.

-In other words, information governance is the mechanism that turns scattered information into an usable asset.
+In other words, information governance is what turns scattered information into a usable, defensible asset.

 Why general counsel should be involved in a company’s information governance strategy

 Legal teams are uniquely positioned to influence and co-lead information governance.
-After all, they already manage many of the rules that matter most.
+They already define and enforce many of the rules that matter most, and they understand what breaks when information isn’t controlled.

-General counsel and legal teams are well suited to be part owners of information governance for four key reasons:
+The GC and legal teams are well suited to co-own information governance for four key reasons:

 1. GCs drive compliance and defensibility

-General counsel, compliance and legal define requirements around retention, privacy, litigation holds, regulatory exposure, and risk.
+Compliance, General Counsel and legal define requirements around retention, privacy, litigation holds, regulatory exposure, and enterprise risk.
 Strong information governance depends on retention rules that are consistent, auditable, and defensible.
-When governance fails, legal risk increases and responses become slower and more expensive.
+When governance fails, legal risk increases and responses become slower, more expensive and harder to defend.

 3. They are information lifecycle experts

-AI is already embedded in legal work, and it will only expand, but, the value of AI depends on data quality.
-If information is inaccurate, irrelevant, or untrusted, AI outputs will be unreliable.
-It is risky and inefficient, nothing legal teams want.
-For legal teams, information governance is therefore a requirement for responsible AI and for scalable legal intelligence.¹
+AI is already embedded in legal work, and its footprint will only grow.
+But AI depends on data quality.
+If information is inaccurate, not pertinent, or untrusted, AI outputs will be unreliable and risk will increase.
+That’s not acceptable for legal teams.
+Information governance is therefore a requirement for responsible AI and scalable legal intelligence.¹

 Ownership is key to building strong information governance

 Modern information ecosystems are often too decentralized for a single function to govern effectively, especially with collaboration tools and AI.
-Strong information governance requires shared ownership across IT, data leadership, security, and compliance, with the CIO ensuring governance is embedded into systems and workflows, the CDO aligning governance with AI readiness and business value, and security and privacy leaders maintaining protection and auditability so information remains trusted.² Team work makes the mission easier, but someone has to own information governance in itself, and we believe GCs should own it.
+Strong information governance requires shared ownership across IT, data leadership, security, and compliance, with the CIO ensuring governance is embedded into systems and workflows, the CDO aligning governance with AI readiness and business value, and security and privacy leaders maintaining protection and 0so information remains trusted.² Teamwork makes the mission easier, but someone has to own information governance in itself, and we believe GCs should own it.

 It (information governance) requires someone who can think broadly about risk, deeply about process, and realistically about how the business actually works.

-Legal teams looking for smarter operations and better AI outcomes should stop treating information governance as a background compliance exercise.
-Information governance is the infrastructure behind legal intelligence: the ability to turn enterprise information into insight, action, and defensible decision making.
+Teams looking for smarter operations and better AI outcomes should stop treating information governance as a background compliance exercise.
+Information governance is the infrastructure behind legal intelligence: the ability to turn enterprise information into insight, action, and defensible decision-making.

-Firstly, a robust information governance strategy allows for teams to spend less time searching and validating information and more time advising the business.
-Secondly, if such information is embedded, AI becomes more reliable and risk becomes more controllable.
-Lastly, when information governance is shared across leadership, enforcement becomes consistent and scalable.
+A robust information governance strategy helps teams spend less time searching for and validating information, and more time advising the business.
+It also makes AI more reliable and risk more controllable, because outputs are grounded in accurate, pertinent, and trusted information.
+And when information governance is shared across leadership, enforcement becomes consistent and scalable.

-For general counsel, stepping into information governance leadership should not be seen as extra work, but strategic positioning.
+For general counsel, stepping into information governance leadership is not extra work.
+It is strategic positioning.

 Footnotes